CrowdStrike Holdings

 - FCF margin holds ~33% as operating leverage on the $5.5B+ ARR base offsets continued growth investment

-CrowdStrike cements itself as the AI-native security operating system — Charlotte AI agentic consumption and Next-Gen SIEM displacement re-accelerate ARR toward $8B+, supporting and exceeding Street-high (~$800) targets and a sustained premium multiple.
+CrowdStrike cements itself as the AI-native security operating system — Charlotte AI agentic consumption and Next-Gen SIEM displacement re-accelerate ARR toward $8B+, supporting a sustained premium above the Street high (~$250) and a ~45×+ NTM revenue multiple.

 - ARR reaches $8B+ by FY2028 as Next-Gen SIEM alone crosses $2B ARR, displacing Splunk across the Fortune 500